oxidecomputer/oxide.rs/sdk/README.md

 ## Authentication

 To connect to the Oxide API, the SDK needs a host URL and a token.
-There are two ways to specify these:
+There are several ways to specify these:

 * Configuration files: When you run oxide auth login in the CLI, `config.toml` and `credentials.toml` files are generated in `$HOME/.config/oxide/`.
 The credentials file contains sensitive information such as your token and user ID.
-* Environment variables: You can set the OXIDE_HOST and OXIDE_TOKEN environment variables.
+* Environment variables: You can set the `OXIDE_HOST` and `OXIDE_TOKEN` environment variables.

-The SDK will first look for the environment variables, and if they are not defined, it will look for the config file.
+* Explicit host URL and token.

+The simplest way to create an authenticated client is to use `oxide::Client::new_authenticated()` which uses the same credentials and authentication logic as the CLI.

 ## Example